tarwn/lessthandot-hugo/blogs/content/posts/2009-06-01-less-than-dot-a-year-in-review.md

   </tr>
 </table>

 That is it, thank you for visiting and we will have lots of more content coming up in the year ahead.
-If you have any questions don&#8217;t hesitate to ask in our [forums][2]
+If you have any questions don't hesitate to ask in our [forums][2]

  [1]: http://ltd.local/
  [2]: http://forum.ltd.local/